 If you use liquid smoke, please only use one with water and smoke listed as ingredients and nothing else.
 Cheap liquid will ruin this.
 I use Wright's.

-No, it is unnecessary and will change the texture of the "bark" you are getting with the dry rub.
+No liquid is needed to cook pulled pork.
+It is unnecessary and will change the texture of the "bark" you are getting with the dry rub.

-There needs to be some time for the fluid and melted connective tissue to reabsorb back into the meat cells.
+There must be some time for the fluid and melted connective tissue to reabsorb into the meat cells.

-Wrap with foil then a couple of towels, then let the fluid absorb for at least 15 minutes, but one hour is better.
+Wrap with foil, then a couple of towels, then let the fluid absorb for at least 15 minutes, but one hour is better.

-To help in timing, you can delay shedding time by 2-3 hours by wrapping the foil-sealed butt in multiple towels and a small cooler if you have one.
+To help timing, you can delay shedding time by 2-3 hours by wrapping the foil-sealed butt in multiple towels and a small cooler if you have one.

-You can move the pork butt to a 250°-300° oven on a tray and finish cooking uncovered in the oven.
+You can move the pork butt to a 250ยฐ-300ยฐ oven on a tray and finish cooking uncovered in the oven.

 This recipe is listed in these categories.
 See them for more similar recipes.

-🖼️Step-by-Step Photo Instructions
+Step-by-Step Photo Instructions

 Prep a large crock pot with six balls of aluminum foil.
-Make about 2 inch balls of foil, then squish down to 1 inch high and arrange in the bottom of the crock pot.
+Make about 2-inch balls of foil, then squish to 1 inch high and arrange in the bottom of the crock pot.

-Place on the foil balls and cook on low undisturbed for 9-10 hours.
+Place on the foil balls and cook on low undisturbed for 8-10 hours.

-Wrap tight with the foil, then wrap with several towels.
+Wrap tight with aluminum foil, then wrap with several towels.
 Allow to rest for at least 15 minutes, but 2-3 hours is fine if wrapped well.
 Shred with forks.
 It will fall apart.

-Serve as Pulled Pork Sandwiches or any way you wish, like tacos or nachos.
+Serve as pulled pork sandwiches or any way you wish, like tacos or nachos.

-Recipe
+๐ Recipe

-Crock Pot Pulled Pork the Right Way
+Crock Pot Pulled Pork from Pork Butt

 Ingredients